The

 The $1,499 Power Wedge Ultra 115 is the company's top-of-the-line product.
 It

-it's intended for use with your TV.
-Four outlets supply power (up to 15 amps)
+watts: it's intended for use with your TV.
+Four outlets supply power (up to

-for ampli fiers.
-The remaining four outlets supply up to 120 watts each: they're
+15 amps) for ampli fiers.
+The remaining four outlets supply up to 120 watts

-for use with source devices and preamp/processors, and they're isolated so that
+each: they're for use with source devices and preamp/processors, and they're

-electrical anomalies thrown off by one component can't enter the other components
+isolated so that electrical anomalies thrown off by one component can't enter

-through their power lines.
-This isn't a lot of outlets for $1,500, obviously,
+the other components through their power lines.
+This isn't a lot of outlets

 The hot and neutral carry the actual AC power: the ground is intended as a common

-lines-at the top of the AC sine wave, the hot is at +60 volts, the neutral is
+neutral lines-at the top of the AC sine wave, the hot is at +60 volts, the neutral

-up the line.
-Thus, it's theoretically more effec tive to have a completely separate
+further up the line.
+Thus, it's theoretically more effec tive to have a completely

 AC, we used the balanced setting for our testing.
 Joe and I both felt that the